2010 African Youth Games

 The 1st African Youth Games took place in Rabat, Morocco's capital city from 13 to 18 July 2010.
-The games are targeting young African athletes, both girls and boys of 15–17 years, and about 16 sports codes will be featured at the continental event. athletics, basketball, boxing, fencing, football, gymnastics, Judo, rowing, swimming, Table Tennis, Taekwondo, Tennis, swimming and gymnastics.
+Participants are young African athletes, both girls and boys of 15–17 years.
+A total of 16 sports will be featured at the continental event including: athletics, basketball, boxing, fencing, football, gymnastics, judo, rowing, swimming, table tennis, taekwondo, tennis, swimming and gymnastics.

-The Games was organised by the ANOCA as a prelude to the 2010 Summer Youth Olympics, the first olympic youth games to be held in Singapore in August.
+The Games were organised by the ANOCA as a prelude to the 2010 Summer Youth Olympics, the first olympic youth games to be held in Singapore in August.
 Tunisia finished leader in the medal table standings.

 Participating nations

 Sports

 Sixteen sports were contested in this edition of African Youth Games.